 Closely held corporations have ownership structures that often leave minority shareholders in vulnerable positions.
 Shareholder oppression occurs when majority shareholders leverage their power to take action that unfairly prejudices the minority.
-When a typical shareholder scenario plays out, a minority shareholder at odds with management (which is controlled by the majority shareholder) can become trapped without any ability to protect their interests or withdraw their investment due to an inability to sell closely held stock.
+When a typical shareholder scenario plays out, a minority shareholder at odds with management can become trapped without any ability to protect their interests or withdraw their investment due to an inability to sell closely held stock.
 In some cases, if the minority shareholder is also an employee, they can be terminated with stock they can’t sell.
 This form of minority shareholder oppresssion is commonly referred to as a “squeeze out” or “freeze out.”

 As recognized industry leaders in business law with over 130 years of combined experience, our attorneys at Hendershot, Cannon & Hisey, P.C. provide the comprehensive counsel shareholders need to protect their interests.
 Given the difficult nature of these cases, particularly in light of a landmark Texas Supreme Court decision that overturned shareholder oppression as a common law cause of action (or the right to sue for damages or enforcement), minority shareholders require creative solutions and experienced representation capable of producing the positive outcomes they need.

 To learn more about your options or how our law firm can help call (713) 909-7323 or contact us online to schedule a consultation.
 Our firm represents both minority shareholders who believe they are victims of shareholder oppression and shareholders who have been accused of shareholder oppression.

 In the absence of a common law cause of action for shareholder oppression brought about by Ritchie v.
 Rupe, many felt a significant blow had been dealt to the rights of minority shareholders.
-However, Texas Supreme Court Justices did note that even without an oppression claim, minority shareholders may still have options and adequate remedies to hold majority shareholders accountable for oppressive conduct.
+However, minority shareholders may still have options and adequate remedies to hold majority shareholders accountable for oppressive conduct.